 NOTE If symbols or punctuation have a Unicode script property “Common” but are used together with characters of a specific script, features that apply to those symbol or punctuation characters should not necessarily be organized under the 'DFLT' script, but can be organized under the specific script.
 Applications may process script-neutral characters together with immediately-preceding or following script-specific characters for better processing efficiency.
 In that case, an application would look for features that operate on the neutral characters by using the Script table for the specific script.
 The ‘DFLT’ script would still be used if the text contained only the neutral characters, however.

 If there is a 'DFLT' script table, it must have a non-NULL DefaultLangSys value, which provides the offset to a default Language System table (described below).
 As languages are written using particular scripts, it is normally expected that language-specific typographic effects will be associated with the particular script, not with the generic 'DFLT' script.
 For this reason, the LangSysCount value of a 'DFLT script table should normally be 0 (no non-default language system tables).
-However, a font is permitted to have a 'DFLT' script table with non-default language system tables, and an application may use features associated with one of these if the the 'DFLT' script table is applicable (no script table is present for the specific script, or there is no specific script in the text context), and if one of the particular language systems is specified.
+However, a font is permitted to have a 'DFLT' script table with non-default language system tables, and an application may use features associated with one of these if the 'DFLT' script table is applicable (no script table is present for the specific script, or there is no specific script in the text context), and if one of the particular language systems is specified.
 Applications should support use of a non-default language system table that is associated with 'DFLT' script, though some applications might not do so.

 The ScriptRecord array stores the records alphabetically by a ScriptTag that identifies the script.
 Each ScriptRecord consists of a ScriptTag and an offset to a Script table.